moniqueking57/moniqueking57/README.md

 About me:

-📚 I been learning about JavaScript and React.
+📚 I have finished my full stack developer course, covering JavaScript, HTML, CSS, React, Node and Postgres.

-🌱 I am currently learning about Node and the backend.
+🌱 I am currently learning more about Python.

 <!--
 **moniqueking57/moniqueking57** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.